melvinadkins/melvinadkins/README.md

 Data Scientist | Machine Learning | NLP | Analytical Problem Solver

 ## 💫 About Me:
-I'm a data scientist with a strong foundation in mathematics and a passion for building statistical and machine learning models to solve real-world problems.
-I enjoy the end-to-end data science workflow, from exploratory data analysis and feature engineering to hyperparameter tuning, model evaluation, and deployment.
+I’m a data scientist with a strong foundation in mathematics and a passion for building statistical and machine learning models that solve real-world problems.
+I enjoy the full data science lifecycle, including exploratory analysis, feature engineering, modeling, hyperparameter tuning, and model evaluation with a bias for clear and interpretable solutions.

-I've applied these skills across academic research, government, and fintech projects, working on time series forecasting, classification modeling, NLP, and anomaly detection.
-I'm also curious about how data shapes user behavior, content engagement, and broader digital experiences across different industries.
+I’ve applied these skills across academic research, federal government, and fintech projects, working on time series forecasting, classification modeling, NLP, anomaly detection, and large-scale data pipelines.
+I’m also interested in how data shapes digital experiences, user behavior, and content engagement across different industries.

-I'm always open to connecting and collaborating!
+I'm always open to learning and collaborating!

 ---